National Geographic Venture

 A common constraint with wildlife viewing on a ship’s bow is that the anchoring gear takes up space and a single level allows only one row of guests to enjoy clean sightlines.
 To provide a superior viewing experience, the bow on the National Geographic Venture has been designed with the anchoring gear separated from guest space by a tiered viewing system.
 This enables multiple rows of guests to line the bow with an unobstructed view.
 Also, two stairways on either side of the bow lead to an expansive observation deck one level up for a unique perspective.
 All of these exterior viewing levels are accessible from the lounge.
 An open bridge policy paired with the uniquely designed bridge, featuring designated forward standing areas with clear views and settees set around the room’s state-of-the-art equipment, ensures comfort and longer stays for guests to learn about navigation.

 Dining Aboard National Geographic Venture

 Food served aboard is fresh, local and sustainably sourced whenever possible.
 Meals are served in single seatings with unassigned tables in the dining room for an informal atmosphere and easy mingling.
 When weather conditions allow, lighter fare may be served outside on the observation deck.
-During meals expedition leaders, naturalists and any guest speakers aboard enjoy their meals with guests in the dining room that features floor-to-ceiling wraparound windows.
-Breakfast and lunch are wide selection buffets with chef action stations, while dinners are primarily served plated.
+Expedition leaders, naturalists and any guest speakers aboard enjoy their meals with passengers in the dining room that features floor-to-ceiling wraparound windows.
+Breakfast and lunch are wide-selection buffets with chef action stations, while dinners are primarily served plated.
 There is a full-service bar and a 24-hour self-service beverage station with coffee, tea, soft drinks, beer, water, ice and snacks.

 Activities Aboard National Geographic Venture